ProtoSchool/organizing/RESOURCES.md

 ## Presentation materials and digital assets

 ### ProtoSchool slide templates
-We've created a ProtoSchool slide deck template which you may copy and use to create slides for events that teach our ProtoSchool tutorials.
+We've created a ProtoSchool slide deck template which you may copy and use to create slides for events that teach our ProtoSchool tutorials (see our [event guidelines](./README.md#event-guidelines)).
 It includes a wide variety of adaptable slide formats and icons.
 All files are shared as view only to prevent accidental edits to the template.
 Please be sure to replace any default presenter names, headshots, etc. with your own information.

 The slides are available in a variety of formats:
 - [PowerPoint](https://drive.google.com/a/protocol.ai/file/d/1i7fE3UXDVU_tSkw2iPPtDa5c1gXiuQFz/view?usp=sharing) (click the download icon near the top right of the screen)